The History of Inverdoorn Private Game Reserve

 ellies

-The creation of Inverdoorn Private Game Reserve also marked the beginning of a new era for the Western Cape’s native wildlife, but the journey was not without its challenges.
-Large, free-roaming game like Eland, Giraffe, Buffalo, Zebras, Ostriches and Springbok were dotted throughout the terrain, but the impressive herds, top predators and power-grazers (elephants and rhinos) had not yet been reintroduced.
+The establishment of “Inverdoorn Private Game Reserve” marked the beginning of a new era for the Western Cape’s native wildlife, but the journey was not without its challenges.
+Large, free-roaming game like Eland, Giraffe, Buffalo, Zebras, Ostriches and Springbok were dotted throughout the terrain, but the impressive antelope herds, top predators (lions) and power-grazers (elephants and rhinos) had not yet been reintroduced.

 Read: Inverdoorn’s Cheetah Conservation.